Bishara Merhej: Early life and education

-Marhej was born in Beirut in 1946.
+Merhej was born in Beirut in 1946.
 He hails from a Greek Orthodox family.
+His parents were Jamil Merhej and Salma Matar Rahbani.

-He obtained a degree in economics from the American University of Beirut.
+Merhej obtained a degree in economics from the American University of Beirut in 1967.

 Career

 Following his graduation Merhej first worked as a teacher.
-Then he began to work as a journalist.
+Then he began to work as a journalist and wrote articles for the economy section of Al Anwar.
 He is cofounder of the Active Arab Front and joined the Al Baath Arab Socialist Party where he served in different capacities until 1973.
 In 1975 he involved in the establishment of the Assembly of Popular Leagues and Association which supported a united Lebanon and Arab identity of the country.

 Merhej was elected to the Parliament in the elections of 1992 and 1996 representing Beirut.
 At the parliament he was a member of the human rights committee.
 On 31 October 1992 he was appointed interior minister to the first cabinet of Rafik Hariri who selected him to the post.
 In a reshuffle Merhej was named state minister on 2 September 1994.
 Merhej was the minister of state for administrative reform in the third cabinet of Hariri between 7 November 1996 and 4 December 1998.